 Common Dips Used in Almost Every Meal

 Dipping sauces are unique in flavouring up your meal, giving it a succulent spin that takes your taste buds on a fascinating trip through different relishes.
 Levantine cuisine has its fair share of dips used with most dishes, especially bread-based ones.
-While tahini and baba ghanoush come on top of the list, there is more to Levantine dips than just these.
+While tahini and baba ghanoush come at the top of the list, there is more to Levantine dips than just these.

 1. Baba Ghanoush